Price When Reviewed: From £2,399

 We’ve tested the 16-inch MacBook Pro with Photoshop – as that’s the most common application used by Digital Arts readers – and our Cinema 4D ProRender test that measures GPU performance for both 3D or 2D acceleration.
 We've also used Cinebench benchmark that’s based on Cinema 4D’s CPU-based rendering engine to see if the airflow makes a difference to performance as Apple claims.

-Here we’ve compared three different configurations of the 16-inch MacBook Pro to our 2019 15-inch model review unit, and the Razer Blade Advanced Edition.
+Here we’ve compared three different configurations of the 16-inch MacBook Pro to our 2019 15-inch model review unit – plus a mobile workstation with a Quadro RTX graphics chip from Acer and creative-focussed but non-workstation laptop from Razer.
 Note: We didn't have the first 16-inch MBP model long enough to run our ProRender or battery test on

 - The first 16-inch MacBook Pro is what we'd consider to be the base configuration for a creative pro - though if you have more budget we'd suggest increasing the RAM to 32GB before any other upgrade.
 It has a 16-inch, 3,072 x 1,920 LCD screen; a Core i9 2.3GHz processor with eight cores, 16GB DDR4 RAM, AMD Radeon Pro 5500M graphics with 4GB RAM, a 1TB SSD and macOS Catalina.
 It costs £2,799/US$2,799.